 Wear a Black Ribbon for Truth - Adams

-This Sunday's annual August national march in Belfast has as its theme 'March for Truth'.
+This year's annual August national march in Belfast has as its theme 'March for Truth'.

 The objective of the march is to draw attention to the major issue of collusion and British state violence, and the administrative and institutional cover-up by the British government and its state agencies, of a policy which resulted in many thousands of victims who were killed or injured or bereaved.

 Sinn Fein President Gerry Adams MP MLA is urging people to come out in their thousands in support of the many families who are campaigning for Truth.